anguschiu1/interledger-divao/README.md

 TODO

-# Understand and deploy moneyd and start a local testnet
+# Understand and deploy [moneyd](https://github.com/interledgerjs/moneyd) and start a local testnet

-TBC
+Installed `moneyd` and `ilp-plugin`
+Default listening port at `7768`.

 ## Function

-- Connect to Interledger community network (not livenet)
+- [x] Create Local Test Network
-- Enable applications that run on top of Interledger, using [ilp-plugin](https://www.npmjs.com/package/ilp-plugin) NPM package
+- [ ] Enable applications that run on top of Interledger, using [ilp-plugin](https://www.npmjs.com/package/ilp-plugin) NPM package

-(Read through the repo, looks like a dead project, TBD)
+(Read through the repo, looks like a dead project, instructions not found yet)

 # Deploy and run a ILP connector